tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-INTERNAL_PREREQUISITES_NOT_MET if dwc:dateIdentified is EMPTY; AMENDED if the value of dwc:dateIdentified was not a properly formatted ISO 8601-1 date but was unambiguous and was altered to be a valid ISO 8601-1 date; otherwise NOT_AMENDED.
+INTERNAL_PREREQUISITES_NOT_MET if dwc:dateIdentified is bdq:Empty; AMENDED if the value of dwc:dateIdentified is not a properly formatted ISO 8601-1 date but is unambiguous and altered to be a valid ISO 8601-1 date; otherwise NOT_AMENDED.

 ### Information Elements